mdaizovi/sk8_bot/README.md

     - Create a group chat and a channel.
 Add your bot to both, and make the Bot an admin of the channel.

- - Navigate to the Admin by typing [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) into your browser.
-On the login screen, enter the username and password you made awhile go, when you typed  `python manage.py createsuperuser` *(I told you we'd come back to this.)*

- - Go to [http://127.0.0.1:8000/admin/webhooks_consumer/inputsource/](http://127.0.0.1:8000/admin/webhooks_consumer/inputsource/).
-These are your input sources; basically conversations where the bot commands come from.
-TODO GET ID AND PUT HERE, ALSO FOR OUTPUT.
-THEN TEST.

   - Run ngrok by opening another terminal and navigating in the terminal to the directory where you installed it, and typing:

     `./ngrok http 8000`